> The Watersons > Songs > Working Chap (What a Crime)

 [Mike Waterson]

-Ralph Jordan recorded Mike Waterson’s song in about 1992 during the sessions for the No Masters sampler but not published then.
+Ralph Jordan recorded Mike Waterson’s song Working Chap (What a Crime) in about 1992 during the sessions for the No Masters sampler but did not published it then.
 He recorded it again in 2002 with Patterson Jordan Dipper for their album Flat Earth.
+They noted:

 Note: The Working Chap by Chris Foster on his Topic album All Things in Common is not this song but a variant of Work Life Out to Keep Life In.